 Sylvia Wemanya

-I hold a BA in Anthropology from the University of Nairobi in Kenya.
-Before coming to Rice, I was a research fellow at the National Museums of Kenya and a teaching assistant in the Koobi Fora Research and Training Program.
+I hold a BA and MA in Anthropology and Archaeology from the University of Nairobi.
+Before coming to Rice, I was a research fellow at the National Museums of Kenya and a teaching assistant with the Koobi Fora Research and Training Program

 Research Areas